MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribboncombobox-class.md

 ### <a name="parameters"></a>Parametri
  [in] *nHeight*
- L'altezza, in pixel, della casella di riepilogo.
+ Altezza, in pixel, della casella di riepilogo.

 ### <a name="remarks"></a>Note
  L'altezza predefinita è 150 pixel.